timrosenblatt/fun/kubenurse/README.md

 https://github.com/postfinance/kubenurse/

 # Notes
 I feel a bit misled.
-The description said it monitors all network connections....I was trying to figure out how it could do taht.
+The description said it monitors all network connections....I was trying to figure out how it could do that.

 > kubenurse is a little service that monitors all network connections in a Kubernetes cluster.
 Kubenurse measures request durations, records errors and exports those metrics in Prometheus format.